gaoyuan1223m/Impressive-Projects-on-Github/README.md

 - [TypeORM](https://typeorm.io/#/) : Object-relational Mapping with **16.6K** stars on [[github](https://github.com/typeorm/typeorm)]

     <table><tr><td bgcolor=gray>
     TypeORM is an ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).
 Its goal is to always support the latest JavaScript features and provide additional features that help you to develop any kind of application that uses databases - from small applications with a few tables to large scale enterprise applications with multiple databases.
     </td></tr></table>

+- [GraphQL](https://graphql.org/) : A query language for APIs

+    <table><tr><td bgcolor=gray>
+    GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.
+    </td></tr></table>

 -